tecnomod-um/OntoGenix/tests/testingOntologyLLM.md

 ## Conclusions

-In general terms, human generated ontologies include
+In general terms, human generated ontologies include:

-more complex axioms in classes
+* More human-friendly annotations.

-more human-friendly annotations
+* Axioms of higher expressivity in class restrictions and properties.

-more complex axioms in object properties
+* More entities of external ontologies (e.g. schema), being more interoperable.

-In general humans entities of external ontologies (e.g. schema), being more interoperable.
+* A more nuanced understanding of OWL modelling: instances vs classes, when to add a subsumption relationship, the need for N-ary relationships, etc.

-Humans more nuanced understanding of OWL modelling (e.g. individual/class division or when to add a subsumption relationship or n-ary relationship, or axioms)
+Additionally, in some cases, LLM-generated ontologies include hallucinations:

-Hallucinations:
+* Entities modelled as both data and object properties.

-repeated properties as both data and obkect properties useless axiom, namely `range owl:Thing`
+* Useless axioms like `range owl:Thing`.